 Don’t Forget About What’s Inside The Car

-Sometimes we’re so concerned with the safety of the outside of the car, we forget about what’s inside the car.
+Sometimes we’re so concerned with the safety of the outside of the car, we forget about what’s inside.
 Typically, contents are covered by your homeowner’s insurance, although there may be deductibles and special limits that apply.
 Items such as luggage, clothes, CDs, books etc… are generally covered items and may not be subject to depreciation.
+But valuables may not be covered and expensive electronic equipment, unless scheduled, may not be properly replaced.

 Check The Weather